kirayan01/kirayan01/README.md

 ### 🌏 Cities that shaped me

 ```
-Beijing → Shanghai → Vancouver → Toronto → Tokyo
+Beijing → Shanghai → Vancouver → Tokyo → Toronto
 ```

 Five cities, three countries, and a whole lot of different ways to see the world.
-Living across cultures made me deeply curious, open-minded, and probably way too opinionated about street food in every city.
+Living across cultures made me deeply curious and open-minded.
+Being able to speak three languages opened up a whole new world for me.

 ### 🪵 The wildest thing I did last year

 I stepped away from tech to find myself.
 Ended up in Japan studying **woodworking and traditional Japanese craftsmanship**.
-Turns out, "finding yourself" sometimes means learning how to debug a mortise-and-tenon joint instead of code.
-I fell in love with the philosophy — no screws, no shortcuts, just patience and precision.
+Turns out, "finding yourself" sometimes means finding joy and love from building and appreciating beauty and elegant things.

 I still build furniture on the side.
 Beauty and elegance aren't just for UI.